metaknowledge/blog/posts/Website Plans.md

 9. Share a recipe you made recently.
 10. Publish a photo you took recently.
 11. Make a [blogroll](https://indieweb.org/blogroll) that links to personal websites you like.
-12. Make a robots.txt file that limits how search engines and AI crawlers can ingest your site.
+12. <s>Make a robots.txt file that limits how search engines and AI crawlers can ingest your site.</s>
 13. Create a shrine about something that makes you happy (a band, a television show, or anything else).
 14. Make an image map that lets someone click on parts of an image to learn more.
 Perhaps you could make an image map of your desk where someone can click on each object to learn more about it.
 15. Share a list of your favourite books.